-Consumers choose to buy or eat organic products, they should be able to have confidence that these comply with strict EU rules. be referred to as organic or bear the EU's organic logo or a national equivalent.
+Wherever today's consumers choose to buy or eat organic products, they should be able to have confidence that these comply with strict EU rules.
+Products that do not meet these standards may not be referred to as organic or bear the EU's organic logo or a national equivalent.
 EU legislation ensures that 'organic' means the same for consumers and producers all over the EU.
 Legislation concerning organic produce is developed with the participation of member states and the assistance of advisory and technical committees and expert bodies.